DaemonLoki/stefanblos-website/Content/posts/animating-number-changes.md

 When we look at the end result, we can be very happy with it:

-<video name="Correct animation" class="medium-image" controls="controls"
+<video name="Correct animation" class="medium-image rounded-video" controls="controls"
 src="../../images/posts/animating-number-changes/animation-right.mov"></video>

 ## Summary